2025: The Year of the Wood Snake from a Feng Shui Perspective and Top Feng Shui Tips

 • Wisdom and Intuition: The Snake’s natural traits of analytical thinking and insightfulness are emphasised.

-• Growth and Transformation: The Wood element encourages personal and professional development, much like a snake shedding its skin.
+• Growth, Transformation and Renewal: The Wood element encourages personal and professional development, learning, much like a snake shedding its skin.

 • Creativity and Innovation: 2025 is expected to be a year of fresh perspectives and innovative problem-solving.